-We can conclude that NMRI mice mount a stronger immune and inflammatory response against the laboratory isolate of E. flaciformis compared to both wild derived lines of E. falciformis an E. ferrisi.
+We can conclude that NMRI mice mount a relatively stronger immune and inflammatory response against the laboratory isolate of E. falciformis compared to both wild derived lines of E. falciformis and E. ferrisi.
 It seems possible that evolution during laboratory passages produced a parasite isolate, which still resembles a closely related wild derived isolate genetically and in infection dynamics, but differs in the immune response it induces.
 Immune response against laboratory and wild derived isolates of E. falciformis differs to the extend, that the latter is more similar to the response against a different species of the parasite.
-In most general terms these result show that caution is needed when using laboratory strains of pathogens to draw conclusions about infections in natural systems.
+In more general terms these result show that caution is needed when using laboratory strains of pathogens to draw conclusions about infections in natural systems.

 Introduction

 Maintenance of parasite life cycles via serial passaging is a cornerstone of experimental parasitology.
 Parasites are propagated under defined and controlled conditions with the aim to provide infective stages for experiments (Lucius and Loos-Frank, 2008).
 The procedure allows the parasite to evolve due to mutation and genetic drift or adaptation to the passaging host and environment (Burke, 2012).
-Genetic drift is promoted by the use of small inocula during passaging and drift can act while diversity of a parasite isolate is reduced intentionally to obtain a clonal strain.
+Genetic drift is promoted by the use of small inoculates during passaging and drift can act while diversity of a parasite isolate is reduced intentionally to obtain a clonal strain.
 In clonal strains mutation and drift can continue to act (Theron et al 2008; Chelo et al 2012).
-Considering adaptive evolution, an important part of the passaging environment is given by living hosts, or host cells (in case of propagation in culture), which usually have low genetic diversity (e.g, clonal or inbred lines, cultures) ( Elena and Lenski, 2003), are immunologically naive due to the absence of previous infections (Mackinnon 2004; Abolins et al 2017) and lack co-infections with other parasites (Abolins et al 2017).
+Considering adaptive evolution, an important part of the passaging environment is given by living hosts, or host cells (in case of propagation in culture), which usually have low genetic diversity (e.g., clonal or inbred lines, cultures) ( Elena and Lenski, 2003), are immunologically naive due to the absence of previous infections (Mackinnon 2004; Abolins et al 2017) and lack co-infections with other parasites (Abolins et al 2017).
 Procedures for serial passaging of parasites typically collect infective stages at a particular time after infection and use the obtained inoculum to infect new animals or use haphazard infections in dense environments.
 Iteration of such a static routine may further differ from natural parasite environments with different timing of infections and variable transmission.
-In most cases both the biotic (host) and abiotic passaging environment thus differs profoundly from that experienced by the parasite during its life cycle under natural conditions.
+In most cases both the biotic (host) and abiotic passaging environment thus differs profoundly from the environment experienced by the parasite during its life cycle under natural conditions.
 To summarize, parasite laboratory strains might experience both neutral and adaptive processes and as a consequence be unrepresentative for analogues in the field (Irschick and Reznick 2009).

-Serial passage leads in most cases to higher virulence (enhanced growth and reproduction of the parasite and larger impact on the host), especially in the host type used for passaging (reviewed by (Ebert, 1998) Garland and Rose 2009).
+Serial passage leads in most cases to higher virulence (enhanced growth and reproduction of the parasite and larger impact on the host), especially in the host type used for passaging (reviewed by Ebert, 1998, Garland and Rose 2009).
 This can be due to low genetic diversity in host populations (for example inbred line used for passage) that may reduce fitness trade-offs associated with specialization and promote the expansion of highly virulent pathogens.
-This phenomenon has been long demonstrated in several parasitic system such as viruses (Kubinak et al., 2015) and plant pathogenic parasites (Altermatt and Ebert, 2008) and equally in vertebrate host-eukaryotic parasite systems like the apicomplexa parasite of Plasmodium spp in rodents (Mackinnon and Read, 1999 and 2004; Barclay et al, 2014) and in its mosquito vector (Pigeault et al., 2015) or common laboratory strains of Toxoplasma gondii (Khan et al. 2009).
-These studies collectively suggests adaptation to the passage host in a way that increases parasite virulence.
+This phenomenon has been long demonstrated in several parasitic systems, such as in viruses (Kubinak et al., 2015), in plant pathogenic fungal parasites (Altermatt and Ebert, 2008), in vertebrate host-eukaryotic parasite systems like the apicomplexan parasite Plasmodium spp. in rodents (Mackinnon and Read, 1999 and 2004; Barclay et al, 2014) and in its mosquito vector (Pigeault et al., 2015), or common laboratory strains of Toxoplasma gondii (Khan et al. 2009).
+These studies collectively suggest adaptation to the passage host in a way that increases parasite virulence.